-A. The Employer recognizes the Union as the Collective-Bargaining Agent for its security employees in the Los Angeles/Long Beach harbor area, including on-dock and near-dock rail, container yards, extensions of existing and future vards, and Container Freight Station (CFS) work established after July 1, 1999, who are classified as sergeant, gatemen, dockmen and cargo watchmen, clockmen, traffic watchmen, gangway watchmen, detainee watchmen and/ or cabin watchmen.
-Watchmen may also be assigned work to drive buses and/or vehicles, act as rovers, perform rail security, and utilize tools, technology, and electronic devices in the performance of traditional watchmen's work as required by the Employers.
+A. The Employer recognizes the Union as the Collective-Bargaining Agent for its security employees in the Los Angeles/Long Beach harbor area, including on-dock and near-dock rail, container yards, extensions of existing and future yards, and Container Freight Station (CFS) work established after July 1, 1999, who are classified as sergeant, gatemen, dockmen and cargo watchmen, clockmen, traffic watchmen, gangway watchmen, detainee watchmen and/ rail security, and utilize tools, technology, and electronic devices in the performance of traditional watchmen's work as required by the Employers.
 This Agreement covers new work and those work assignments that, in the past, have been assigned by covered Employers to security employees under this Agreement.

-- B. The parties to the Agreement are committed to maintaining the long-standing "status quo" understanding as to distributions of work assignments among the watchmen group.
-Such recognition means the "status quo" understanding is to utilize ILWU watchmen. - C. Armed Security
+B. The parties to the Agreement are committed to maintaining the long-standing "status quo" understanding as to distributions of work assignments among the watchmen group.
+Such recognition means the "status quo" understanding is to utilize ILWU watchmen.

+C. Armed Security